cfengine/documentation/reference/promise-types/files.markdown

     [%CFEngine END %]
 ```

-Variables, scalars and list variables are expanded within each promise.
+Variables, scalars and list variables are expanded within each promise
+based on the current scope of the calling promise.
+If lines are
-If lines are grouped into a block, the whole block is repeated when
+grouped into a block, the whole block is repeated when lists are
-lists are expanded (see the Special Topics Guide on editing).
+expanded (see the Special Topics Guide on editing).

 If a class-context modified is used: